Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3TIDSIDRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3TIDSIDRS3.png"  width=480 height=320/></p><br>

 Upon pressing A on this screen, your TID & SID will be generated; let the RNG advance until you're ~200 advances before your target, pause the game and make a save state so that you can return to this point if something goes wrong or you miss your target.<br>
-The reason we pause at this point is because there is a delay of around `-75` advances between the moment you press A and your TID & SID are actually generated, due to the character shrinking animation.
+The reason we pause at this point is because there is an [Offset](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#offset) of around `-75` advances between the moment you press A and your TID & SID are actually generated, due to the character shrinking animation.
 In this case, given a target advance of `46031`, this means we should hold A and un-pause on this screen at advances `45956`.<br>
 While paused, manually advance until you reach this calculated value.
 Once you're there, hold A and un-pause - you should see your desired TID & SID appear at the bottom right corner of the script, once you're in the back of the moving truck!<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3TIDSIDRS4.png"  width=480 height=320/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3TIDSIDRS5.png"  width=480 height=320/></p>